 In September 2021, EquityLine MIC initiated an initial \$25 million credit facility (the "Facility") through a Special Purpose Vehicle ("SPV") with a Canadian Schedule 1 bank which increased to a \$55 million facility in Q4 2022.
-The SPV provides a unique structure that accelerates

-EquityLine MIC AUM growth, while mitigating debt risk.
-EquityLine MIC funds approximately 20% of a mortgage from its existing capital pool, which triggers an additional 80% funding contribution from the SPV at an approximate 6.90% interest rate, without commission.
-The Facility provides the MIC with lower risk leverage coupled with an increased yield spread.
+The SPV provides a unique structure that accelerates EquityLine MIC AUM growth, while mitigating debt risk.
+EquityLine MIC funds approximately 20% of a mortgage from its existing capital pool, which triggers an additional 80% funding contribution from the SPV on first mortgages at an approximate 8.3% interest rate, without commission.
+The Facility provides the MIC with lower risk leverage coupled with an increased yield spread on invested capital.